jina/refactoring/exercise/buttons-exercise/README.md

 How many lines of code is your `.scss` file now?
 Compare to how many lines of code your original `.css` file was.
 I'm willing to bet you didn't save yourself that many lines of code from the original—so it's not a huge reduction in CSS file size—but the maintainability, class naming consistency, readability, and future-proofing of the code is drastically improved.

 If everything looks good, congrats, you can stop here!
-Or you can take it one step Sassier and make a mixin to do some of the more repetive work.
+Or you can take it one step Sassier and make a mixin to do some of the more repetitive work.

 #### Step 7: Create Mixins